How to Make a Pet Rat Carrier Out of Fabric

 After you've sewn the front pieces to the bottom pieces it should look something like this.

-Sew Back Piece to Bottom Piece
+Step 7: Sew the Back Piece to the Bottom Piece

 1. Pin the back piece to the bottom piece with the right sides facing in.